-4.4 THE "EXTENDED" MODE
+5.4 THE "EXTENDED" MODE

-When the Minimoog-V is at the "Extended" position, you access an extension panel to the parameters of synthesis.
-It is displayed in the form of a modulation matrix, a Low Frequency Oscillator (LFO) which was brought in be substituted for oscillator 3 which was being used to this effect.
+When the Minimoog-V is in the "Extended" position, you access an extension panel to the parameters of synthesis.
+It is displayed in the form of a modulation matrix, a Low Frequency Oscillator (LFO) which was added as a substitution for oscillator 3 which was being used to this effect.
 An arpeggiator, a chorus and stereo delay complete this extension.

-4.4.1 The modulation matrix
+5.4.1 The modulation matrix